LukBur/Parallel-Programming/README.md

 # Parallel-Programming
-C/Java codes for parallel and distributed processing
+Parallel and distributed processing using C/Java